 As we have already noted, the Zaubermotiv is intimately related to the motif of Riding.
 Not only does the second half of the former take its rhythm from the latter but in

-their respective definitive forms, both are harmonized by the same two mystic chords.
-Lorenz writes:
+their respective definitive forms, both are harmonized by the same two mystical chords.
+Lorenz (p.46) writes:

 chords that twice resolve to a triad ...; he sees the first (short) triad as transient (the F major chord in the first bar of the example) but the second triad (the D major chord of the last bar in the

 example) as the "goal chord".
 In other words, the associated key is defined by the last bar.
 Each occurrence of the motif effects a modulation down a major third; in this case from F to D.

 The Zaubermotiv is heard complete for the first time when it accompanies Gurnemanz's account of how Titurel found Kundry:

 sie schlafend hier im Waldgestrüpp.
 He goes on to tell (after

 much evasion) the story of Klingsor, the evil one over the mountains, and again we hear the Zaubermotiv.
 As with the Prophecy motif, that of Klingsor's

 Magic develops from a barely defined fragment into a complete musical phrase.
-In its extended form, the motif accompanies Kundry's magic sleep, and this motif that Wagner described as "serpentine" might be interpreted as representing Kundry's cycle of rebirths.
+In its extended form, the motif accompanies Kundry's magic sleep, and this motif that Wagner described as "serpentine" (CT

+3.VI.1878) might be interpreted as representing Kundry's cycle of rebirths.
 Or what Wagner called,

 that awful chain of becoming and passing away.
 He also compressed it into a shorter form, without the

 dotted rhythm, which we hear only in association with Klingsor.